 - Real-time confirmation of procedural success

 We have 12 locations in Alberta that offer ultrasound exams and other medical procedures.
 For your ultrasound examination needs, visit our locations at Castledowns, Heritage, Hermitage, Lendrum, Meadowlark Diagnostic, Millwoods, Oliver Square, West End, Leduc, Sherwood Park, Spruce Grove, or Fort McMurray.
-Find a location in your city to complete your ultrasound.

 At Insight Medical Imaging, our goal is to act as a catalyst for change, offer services and expertise not found elsewhere, and connect in a meaningful way.
 We pride ourselves on being a part of your journey and we take the time to create open communication and build relationships with our patients, physicians, and employees.
 In short, we strive to humanize the healthcare experience by listening, answering questions, and being there when needed.